weitzman/upal/README.txt

 --------
 - Install PHPUnit [*]
 - Optional.
 Copy phpunit.xml.dist to phpunit.xml and customize if needed.
-- From the drupal root directory that is to be tested, run `phpunit --configuration /path/to/upal/phpnuit.xml FilterUnitTestCase modules/filter/filter.test`
+- From the drupal root directory that is to be tested, run lines like:
+    `phpunit --configuration /path/to/upal/phpnuit.xml FilterUnitTestCase modules/filter/filter.test`
+    `phpunit --debug --configuration /path/to/upal/phpunit.xml ./modules/blog/blog.test`

 Notes
 ----------